AngSin/ClickTock/README.md

-To recreate, after cloning, in the project directory, run:
+To recreate after cloning, in the project directory, run:

 ```
     npm install